 Determined, hard-working and resilient, Doctor Ellen Downes has been referred to as a ‘quintessential multi-tasker’.
 A rehabilitation specialist, a farmer and a mother of three, Ellen is originally from a fourth-generation dairy farm near Jamberoo, on the South Coast of New South Wales.
 Now based on a property near Canowindra, Ellen is a key contributor to not-for-profit AgEDGE, is passionate about the sustainability of family businesses, and is happiest when fully immersed in the rural way of life and imparting invaluable rural knowledge to her children.

-When asked what concerned Ellen about the health and safety of those in rural industries, Ellen recalls the moment she was notified that her father had been involved in a tractor roll-over.
+When asked what concerned Ellen about the health and safety of those in rural industries and communities, Ellen recalls the moment she was notified that her father had been involved in a tractor roll-over.
 Whilst her father was incredibly fortunate to have survived the incident, Ellen heeds the importance of installing physical safe guards, in having active conversations about work health and safety and in stopping and thinking before you start a job.
 Ellen sees merit in the safe use of side-by-side buggies (as opposed to quad bikes), in encouraging rural women to speak up and in constantly reminding one’s self that “people are more important than deadlines”.

 How would you describe yourself in three words?